Skip to main content

 • An individual income tax which is progressive for all income levels.

-The League of Women Voters continues to oppose any reduction in Indiana personal income tax revenue.
+• Opposes any reduction in Indiana personal income tax revenue.

-Assessment of all real property at frequent, regular intervals, at the same effective percentage, using adequately trained personnel and up-to-date procedures.
+• Assessment of all real property at frequent, regular intervals, at the same effective percentage, using adequately trained personnel and up-to-date procedures.

 The League favors the replacement of revenues lost from local property tax relief for businesses through an increase in state corporation income tax and other taxes on business.
-The LWVIN does not favor rescinding the Corporate Gross Receipts Tax.
-The League supports the elimination of the inventory tax, action requiring a constitutional amendment.
-Until such an amendment could be approved, the League favors reduction of the inventory tax and its replacement by other taxes on businesses.

 School Finance

-• Provisions for incentives to improve education
+• Provisions for incentives to improve education.

 • Provision for additional costs resulting from special circumstances of the school corporation itself.